-Join Tom Green for an in-depth discussion in this video Using the challenges, part of Up and Running with HTML5 Video.
+Join Tom Green for an in-depth discussion in this video Using the challenges, part of Learning HTML5 Video.

 This course includes several videos called Challenges.
 Challenges are quick, self directed activities that give you a hands on opportunity to practice and master what you are learning, such as creating an .mp4 file.
 I'll start each challenge by describing your core objectives for the activity.
 If the challenge involves using any sample files, I'll tell you where to find them.
 I'll even give you a rough estimate of how much time it took me to complete the challenge.
 When you've completed the challenge make sure to click the matching solution video.